devPermutations/aaw/README.md

 Each agent creates specific artifacts that serve as inputs for subsequent agents, ensuring proper information flow and dependency management throughout the development lifecycle.

 ## Getting Started
 For Cursor see .cursor/mcp.json.
 Cursor will recognize this and register the agents as tools, no extra setup is required, simply accept at the bottom when Cursor prompts to register the MCP.
-Any other IDE extend the mcp.json tool definitions (maybe will update to generic solution in the)
+Any other IDE extend the mcp.json tool definitions (maybe will update to generic solution in the future)

 The workflows have strong dependencies and are best used as: